ShrutiShravani/quant_head/readme.md

 core-library patch, to validate and ship the underlying idea without waiting on that upstream work.

-## What makes this "universal," not a one-off script
+## What makes this not a one-off script

 Instead of hardcoding attribute paths (`model.model.embed_tokens`, which differs across architectures — `transformer.wte` in GPT-2,